Best Spring-Flowering Trees for the Denver Foothills

 Looking for the perfect flowering tree for your Denver Foothills landscape?
 Our low humidity, cool evening temperatures, and warm daytime temperatures create the perfect growing environment for many small flowering trees that thrive in our red, rocky soils.
 In fact, some of the best are regional natives.
-If you live in the area, we recommend you try one (or more) of these five beautiful flowering trees.
+If you live in the area, we recommend you try one (or more) of these beautiful flowering trees.

 Saskatoon Serviceberry (Amelanchier alnifolia)

 Few native trees are as attractive as the Saskatoon serviceberry!
 This shrubby, multi-stemmed tree can reach 25-35 feet when fully grown and develops a beautiful upright vase shape.
 Clouds of delicate white flowers cover its branches in spring.
 These are followed by edible, purplish “Saskatoon berries”, which can be harvested and eaten or left as forage for songbirds and other wildlife.
 In fall, its leaves turn brilliant shades of red, orange, and gold.

 There are several exceptional landscape varieties—most notably the compact ‘Regent’, which only reaches 4-6 feet in height.

 Saskatoon serviceberry is an adaptable tree that grows well in clay-rich soils.
 It is also an understory tree, which means it is shade tolerant, though it develops its best growth and flowering when planted in full sun.

 Autumn Brilliance Serviceberry (Amelanchier x grandiflora ‘Autumn Brilliance’)

 Truly brilliant fiery fall foliage is the highlight of autumn brilliance serviceberry, but it also boasts multi-seasonal interest.